cfarkas/annotate_my_genomes/README.md

 ```
 conda remove --name annotate_my_genomes --all
 ```
-- Inside the repository there is a file called gawn_config.sh.
-Optionally, edit and increase/decrease the number of cpus:
+- Inside the repository, there is a file called gawn_config.sh.
+Optionally, edit and increase/decrease the number of cpus for blast processing:
 ```
 NCPUS=10
 ```